svsnarayanan/react-todo-app/README.md

 This is a sample react todo app done step-by-step.
 This sample app was a part of react workshop.

-Instructions
-First clone this repository.

-Install dependencies.
-Make sure you already have nodejs & npm installed in your system.

-$ npm install # or yarn
-Run it

-$ npm start # or yarn start

 ## Instructions

 First clone this repository.